canonical/ubuntu-image-legacy/docs/gadget-yaml.rst

     is unused on MBR volumes.

 filesystem
     (*optional*) Type of the filesystem to use.
 Legal values are ``ext4`` or ``vfat``.
-If no type is specified, the default is a raw partition with no filesystem (see below).
+If no type is specified, the default is a raw image with no filesystem (see below).

-    If the partition has a named partition type, and that partition type has an implied filesystem type, it is an error to explicitly declare a value for ``filesystem``.
+    If the structure has a named type, and that type has an implied filesystem type, it is an error to explicitly declare a value for ``filesystem``.

 content
-    (*optional*) Content to be copied from the gadget snap into the partition.
+    (*optional*) Content to be copied from the gadget snap into the structure.
     This field takes a list of one of the following formats:

     ``source``
-        (*required*) The file or directory to copy from the gadget snap into the partition filesystem, relative to the gadget snap's root directory.
+        (*required*) The file or directory to copy from the gadget snap into the filesystem, relative to the gadget snap's root directory.
 End the path with a slash to indicate a recursive directory copy.
     ``target``
         (*required*) The location to copy the source into, relative to the file system's root.
 If ``source`` is a file and target ends in a